Ollrogge/RIOT/tests/sys_fido2_ctap/README.md

 will need to push button 1 on your device in order to show user presence.

 ### Unit testing
+Unit testing is based on the `fido2_tests` package.

 There are two test targets (fido2-test, fido2-test-up).
 The former requires no user interaction the latter does.